 Wesley House Building Manager: Tye Shepherd

 Tye manages Wesley’s Mission Queensland's only commercial building, Wesley House.
-Wesley House is a five star, green star building and we have two rooms for public hire: the ground floor Function room and the Rooftop meeting room.
+Wesley House is a five star, green star building and we have two venues for public hire: The Burnett Room and Bellview9.
 Tye has a background in the performing arts and event management.
-Tye is in the Church office Monday to Friday, 8am - 1pm.
+Tye is in the Church office Monday to Thursday from 8am - 5pm, and Fridays 8am - 1pm.